CollinKa/gitlab-cms/_episodes/02-compiling.md

 > ## Exercise: Test that compilation works
 >
 > Copy the files from [https://gitlab.cern.ch/awesome-workshop/payload-gitlab-cms/tree/master/ZPeakAnalysis](https://gitlab.cern.ch/awesome-workshop/payload-gitlab-cms/tree/master/ZPeakAnalysis)
-> to your repository and confirm that the code compiles.
+> to your repository and confirm that the code compiles by checking that the GitLab Job
+> succeeds.
 >
 {: .challenge}

 ## Adding CMSSW packages